bharadx07/better-eval/README.md

 > 🚩 better-eval is under development, lacks testing and may have many bugs.
 Use at your own risk.

-### An alternative to the 'eval' function in JavaScript that is faster, easier/better to use, and has less security issues.
+### An alternative to the ```eval()``` function in JavaScript that is faster, easier/better to use, and has less security issues.

-The eval function in Javascript has been known for years as a red-flag for evaluating code, and there lacks many alternatives that provide the same simplicity that the original eval function provided.
-Better-Eval aims to solves this problem by providing a simple package to evaluate any code in Javascript with a variety of options, but without the same security issues and lack of speed that the original eval function had.
+The eval function in JS sucks, and there lacks alternatives that provide the same simplicity that the original eval function had.
+Better-Eval solves this problem by fixing these security & speed issues, and delivering the same simplicity.

 [![NPM Version](https://img.shields.io/npm/v/better-eval?style=flat-square&color=FF524C&labelColor=000)](https://www.npmjs.com/package/million)